cybercryptio/d1-gorm/README.md

 ## Supported databases

 All databases supported by GORM are supported by the d1gorm package.
+These include:

+- MySQL
+- PostgreSQL
+- SQL Server
+- SQLite
-These include: MySQL, PostgreSQL, SQL Server, SQLite, as well as any database that is compatible with the `mysql` or `postgres` dialects.
+- any database that is compatible with the `mysql` or `postgres` dialects.

 ## Installation